practicingruby/practicing-ruby-paid/posts/v7/008-oss-quality.md

 maintain are far more likely to be sustainable over the long haul than projects that are allowed to decay internally as they grow.

-The recommended techniques we've discussed in this article are ones that will pay off even if you just apply them some of the time, but the more you use them, the more you can expect to get in return.
-The nice thing about them is that they are quite robust, and can be applied in early stage experimental software as well as in projects that have been used in production for years.
+The techniques we've discussed in this article are ones that will pay off even if you just apply them some of the time, but the more you use them, the more you'll get in return.
+The nice thing about these practices is that they are quite robust -- they can be applied in early stage experimental software as well as in projects that have been used in production for years.

 The hard part of applying these ideas is not in remembering them when things are